-13.1 Mobile network technologies - 3G and 4G
+13.1 Mobile network technologies - 3G, 4G and 5G

-4G LTE is the latest major enhancement to mobile radio communications networks.
-LTE is a standard that is part of the evolution of 3G, which incorporates significantly increased data rates (for the same transmitted power) and better performance to enhance the mobile broadband experience.
+4G LTE was a major enhancement to mobile radiocommunication networks.
+LTE is a standard that is part of the evolution of 3G, which incorporated significantly increased data rates (for the same transmitted power) and better performance to enhance the mobile broadband experience.
 It should be noted that this improved level of service can be achieved without increasing the output power of the transmitters.
-The functioning of 3G and 4G technology is illustrated in Figure 19.
+The functioning of 3G and 4G technology is illustrated in Figure 20.